Come Thelma & Louise

 Come Thelma & Louise is the second studio album by Italian singer Giorgia, released on 19 April 1995 by Bertelsmann Music Group.
 The album features the single "Come saprei", written by the singer herself with Eros Ramazzotti, Adelio Cogliati and Vladi Tosetto, which won the Sanremo Music Festival 1995.

-This album sold more than 8 million copies worldwide of which 400,000 copies in Italy alone, and it is certified triple platinum in Italy.
-It was the best-selling album by a female artist in Italy in 1995, along with Siamo in due by Spagna.
+This album sold more than 8 million copies worldwide of which 400,000 copies in Italy alone, where it was certified triple platinum and resulted the best-selling album by a female artist in 1995, along with Siamo in due by Spagna.

 Background

 Giorgia's second studio album is characterised by lighter lyrics for the most part, but with musical and vocal arrangements worthy of the best voices in the world.

 The album contains "Come saprei", a song with which Giorgia won the Sanremo Music Festival 1995.
 Apart from her grand success with this track, the album also had great success with the singles "Riguarda noi", "C'è da fare" and E c'è ancora mare.

 It is noted for its difficult vocals and her cover of "I've Got the Music in Me", which in the Italian version became "Non c'è che musica in me".